Mariners bullpen blows lead in 7-5 loss to Toronto in Felix Hernandez’s return to rotation

 That’s a recipe that has cost Hernandez so many wins on a resume that should be better.

-Hernandez had given Seattle 5 2/3 innings, allowing two runs on three hits with three walks and four strikes.
+Hernandez had given Seattle 5 2/3 innings, allowing two runs on three hits with three walks and four strikeouts.
 And it was forgotten in the failures of Matt Wisler and Reggie McClain in the decisive seventh inning.

 “It’s too bad we didn’t get him a win tonight,” Servais said.